ossillate-inc/packj/README.md

 ## Containerized

-The best way to use Packj is to run it inside Docker (or Podman).
-You can use the latest Docker image.
+The best way to use Packj is to run it inside Docker (or Podman) container.
+You can pull our latest image from DockerHub to get started.

-`docker run --mount type=bind,source=/tmp,target=/tmp ossillate/packj:latest`
+`docker pull ossillate/packj:latest`

 ```